shakeebparwez/chatter-verse-mern/README.md

 ## Deployment

-To run Chatterverse locally, follow these steps:
+To run ChatterVerse locally, follow these steps:

 1. **Clone the repository**:
    ```